danielriosgarza/MAMBO/README.md

 The script "bottom_up_ecology.pyx" contains the functions for: 1) identifying exchange reactions, 2) setting-up an initial environment 3) Performing a Markov-Chain step to determine the accept/reject probabilities for random changes to the environment.
 In order to use these functions, one must install the prerequisites listed below and compile the script using the "setup_bte_functions.py" script.

+The functions are written on cython, thus they require compilation.
+To do this, one can use the terminal command to compile to their working directory:

+$ setup.py build_ext --inplace

+Other ways of compiling Cython code should also be available.
+[Check here](http://cython.readthedocs.io/en/latest/src/reference/compilation.html)

 After compilation, the script may be imported into a python script by "import bottom_up_ecology".
 An example of usage for maximizing the correlation between steady-state solutions for biomass functions and the relative abundance of species determined by metagenomic experiments is given below.
 For more details, see Garza et al.(2016).

 ###Example of MCMC optimization